SUSUMU NISHINAGA / SCIENCE PHOTO LIBRARY SUSUMU NISHINAGA / SCIENCE PHOTO LIBRARY

 Lung lining.
-Coloured scanning electron micrograph (SEM) of a section through the lining of a bronchus (lung airway), showing epithelial cells (red, centre) with their underlying capillaries (blood vessels) and connective tissue (grey).
-The cells are covered tiny microscopic hairs called cilia (yellow).
-Rhythmic movements of the cilia serve to move mucus and trapped particles away from the gas-exchanging parts of the lung, and towards the throat, where they can be expelled.
-Magnification: x830 when printed at 10 centimetres wide.
+Coloured scanning electron micrograph (SEM) of mucus-producing cells (orange, round) and cilia (yellow) lining a bronchus (lung airway).
+Mucus drops (pale pink, one at upper left and one at lower right) and a piece of dust (pale green, upper right) are also seen.
+Mucus secreted by the lungs traps bacteria, dust and other particles.
+Rhythmic movements of the cilia serve to move the mucus and the trapped particles away from the gas-exchanging parts of the lung, and towards the throat, where they can be expelled.

 Model release not required.
 Property release not required.